cksystemsteaching/selfie/README.md

 This book is based on the [Selfie Project](http://selfie.cs.uni-salzburg.at), an educational software system that has grown out of many years of teaching undergraduate and graduate classes in computer science.
 The key observation is that understanding computer science and software in particular can only be achieved by understanding how software translates all the way down to the machine.
 Selfie shows how to do that.
 This may sound difficult but can actually be done in systematic and well-founded fashion with a strong focus on basic principles.

-Selfie is *self-referential* software that translates software including *itself* to code that can be executed by a computer.
+Selfie is *self-referential* software that translates software including *itself* to code that can be *run* or, as computer scientists say, *executed* by a computer.
 Selfie can even mimic the very computer that can execute the code of selfie.
 This means selfie cannot only translate itself but also execute its own translation to translate itself again and so on.
 By now your mind might be spinning but you at least understand why selfie is called selfie.

 Why is the *self* so important?
 Because it shows how meaning is created systematically on a machine.
 Selfie is software written in some programming language.
 However, selfie also defines the meaning of that language which implies that selfie defines its own meaning.
 This is very similar to an English dictionary written in English.
 The only difference is that selfie defines meaning *formally* in such a way that a machine can run selfie and thus any software written in the language in which selfie is written.
 Understanding that will completely change what you think of computer science and possibly many other things in life.